What is included in a day of heli-skiing with Telluride Helitrax?

 What about avalanches?

 Although we heli-ski in avalanche terrain, our avalanche forecast program is top notch—as is our safety record.
 We have over 100 seasons of combined professional avalanche forecasting on our staff and more than 30 seasons operating within our terrain.
-We use this experience to develop a daily snow stability evaluation in combination with explosive testing to assure our guests of the safest heli-skiing experience we can provide.
+We use this experience to develop a daily snow stability evaluation in combination with explosive testing, use of avalanche airbag packs and transceivers to assure our guests of the safest heli-skiing experience we can provide.
 Back to top

 When is the best time to heli-ski?